Andrés Quintana Roo

-Andrés Eligio Quintana Roo (30 November 1787 – 15 April 1851) was a Mexican liberal politician, lawyer, and author.
+Andrés Eligio Quintana Roo (30 November 1787 – 15 April 1851) was a Mexican liberal politician, lawyer, and writer.
 He was the husband of fellow independence activist Leona Vicario.

-Quintana Roo was one of the most influential men in the Mexican War of Independence and served as a member of the Congress of Chilpancingo where he presided over the National Constituent Congress, which drafted the Mexican Declaration of Independence in 1813.
+Quintana Roo was one of the most influential men in the Mexican War of Independence and served as a member of the Congress of Chilpancingo, where he presided over the National Constituent Congress, which drafted the Mexican Declaration of Independence in 1813.
 He served multiple terms in the Chamber of Deputies, serving as its president twice.
 Quintana Roo also served as a member of the Mexican Supreme Court.
-He edited and founded many newspapers including El Ilustrador Americano (The American Illustrator) El Semanario Patriótico Americano (The American Patriot Weekly), and El Federalista Mexicano (The Mexican Federalist).
+He edited and founded many newspapers, including El Ilustrador Americano ("The American Illustrator"), El Semanario Patriótico Americano ("The American Patriot Weekly"), and El Federalista Mexicano ("The Mexican Federalist").
 The Mexican state of Quintana Roo was named in his honor.

 Early life

 Quintana Roo was born to Don José Matías Quintana and Doña María Ana Roo de Quintana, descendants of Canarians who settled in the Yucatán Peninsula.
-They were married on June 20, 1786 in Mérida.
+They were married on 20 June 1786 in Mérida.
 His paternal grandparents were Gregorio Quintana from Galicia and Martina Tomasa de Campo from Campeche.
 On his mother's side, his grandparents were Antonio Roo y Font from Tenerife and Leonarda Rodríguez de la Gala, also from Campeche.